-Including his Stanley Cup win in 2006 with Carolina, Laviolette has made six postseason appearances, posting a series record of 9-5.
-He led the Islanders to back-to-back Stanley Cup Playoff appearances in 2002 and 2003, ending a seven-year postseason absence for the franchise; three with the Flyers – all of which saw the team advance beyond the opening round, including the 2009-10 campaign, when he took over midseason and proceeded to lead the team to Game Six of the Stanley Cup Final; and in 2015 with the Predators.
+Including his Stanley Cup win in 2006 with Carolina, Laviolette has made seven postseason appearances – two with the Islanders in 2002 and 2003 to end a seven-year postseason absence for the franchise; three with the Flyers – all of which saw the team advance beyond the opening round, including the 2009-10 campaign, when he took over midseason and led the team to Game Six of the Stanley Cup Final; and in 2015 with the Predators.

-Multiple young, developing players – who have gone on to become dependable NHL players and in some cases superstars – were cultivated under Laviolette’s watch.
-Most recently in Philadelphia, Claude Giroux played his first full season under Laviolette in 2009-10, and has become one of the NHL's elite offensive producers, posting 93 points and finishing fourth in Hart Trophy voting in 2011-12; James Van Riemsdyk played his first NHL games under Laviolette in 2009-10, then hit the 21-goal mark as a 21-year-old in his sophomore season a year later; Jakub Voracek improved his point-per-game average from .58 with Columbus to .75 with Laviolette’s Flyers teams after a trade in the summer of 2011; Wayne Simmonds doubled his goal total from 14 in 2010-11 with Los Angeles to 28 in his first season with Philadelphia in 2011-12; and Matt Read posted 24 goals as a rookie in the same season.
+His work with Nashville’s young core continues a long track record of developing talent at the NHL level – in Philadelphia, Claude Giroux played his first full season under Laviolette in 2009-10, and has become one of the NHL's elite offensive producers, posting 93 points and finishing fourth in Hart Trophy voting in 2011-12; James Van Riemsdyk played his first NHL games under Laviolette in 2009-10, then hit the 21-goal mark as a 21-year-old in his sophomore season a year later; Jakub Voracek improved his point-per-game average from .58 with Columbus to .75 with Laviolette’s Flyers teams after a trade in the summer of 2011; Wayne Simmonds doubled his goal total from 14 in 2010-11 with Los Angeles to 28 in his first season with Philadelphia in 2011-12; and Matt Read posted 24 goals as a rookie in the same season.
 Former Predator Scott Hartnell also hit career highs in goals (37) and points (67) in 2011-12, being named to his only All-Star Game.

 In Carolina, Eric Staal played his first four-plus seasons under Laviolette, notching a career-high 45 goals and 100 points to finish fourth in Hart Trophy voting during the Cup-winning campaign; Justin Williams, a three-time Stanley Cup winner and the 2014 Conn Smythe Trophy recipient as playoff MVP, posted his top-two point totals and only two 30-goal seasons under Laviolette in 2005-06 and 2006-07.
-Current Predator Matt Cullen also posted his two best point totals of his 1,150-game NHL career under Laviolette, notching 49 points in both 2005-06 and 2007-08.
 Finally with the Islanders in 2001-02, a 24-year-old Mark Parrish hit the 30-goal mark for the only time in his career.

 The former defenseman began his coaching career after 11 seasons playing professionally in the National, International and American Hockey Leagues, and internationally for the U.S. National Team, from 1986-97.
 He amassed 268 points (78g-190a) in 594 minor-league games in the IHL (Indianapolis, Colorado, Denver, Flint and San Diego) and AHL (Binghamton and Providence) from 1986-97, while appearing in 12 games for the New York Rangers in 1988-89.
 Laviolette also spent the majority of the 1987-88 and 1993-94 seasons with Team USA preparing for the Olympics, recording a pair of assists in six games at the 1988 Games, then wearing the "C" and scoring one goal in eight games at the 1994 Games.